 What you need (links are below):

-- A design printed with toner ink (either printed from a laser printer, or a laser photocopier)
+- A design printed with toner ink (either printed from a laser printer, or a laser photocopier) OR for Australians, please click here for a link to an Australian eBay store.

 - Super smooth paper